mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 That means, without entering [nirvana](glossary#nirvana), the [Bodhisattva](glossary#bodhisattva) just sows, arranging environment, and then just stands up there.
 But it ... immediately blooms his [Buddha Nature](glossary#buddha-nature).
 That is [Tathāgata](glossary#tathāgata).
 The bodhisattva has a double face – Bodhisattva and Buddha.

 When the Buddha appears, it's quiet.
-Nothing; you cannot see it.
+Nothing – you cannot see it.
 But a Buddha is hidden behind the [bodhisattva](glossary#bodhisattva).
 The bodhisattva walks as a human being.
 The bodhisattva disappears, and Buddha appears.
 And then that Buddha is just like a blooming lotus flower in the mud water.

 **Same person**: But is the [Bodhisattva](glossary#bodhisattva) practice of the third kind?